A Letter from the Ashes

 Be kind.

-And find someone to show love and compassion to today.
+Find someone to show love and compassion to today.